-Didn’t I prep him about the 30-minute rule?
+Didn’t I warn him about the 30-minute rule?
 Didn’t I give him a heads up, both at 10 minutes and at 5 minutes?
 Why does he take something fun—and ruin it?
-Why can’t he just appreciate that he even got to watch a movie at all?
+Why can’t he appreciate that he even got to watch a movie at all?

-It seemed reasonable to me at the time.
-I didn’t want to “reward” bad behavior with hugs and kisses, I thought.
+It seems reasonable at times to react that way.
+We don’t want to “reward” bad behavior with hugs and kisses.

-But emotions don’t always feel good.
-And the ones that don’t can be scary and overwhelming to a kid.
+But emotions don’t always feel good, and the ones that don’t can feel scary and overwhelming to kids.
 They don’t like feeling bad.
 They can’t process these emotions, so they sometimes believe they’re bad because of it.

-We tell our kids all is fine when they feel happy, but when the minute they feel terrible, then game over.
-Our kids think, “Mom smothers me with kisses when I feel happy or excited.
-But then yells or ignores me when I feel sad or scared.”
+We act fine when they feel happy, but the minute they feel terrible, then game over.
+They think, “Mom smothers me with kisses when I feel happy or excited, but yells or ignores me when I feel sad or scared.”

 We have to give our love unconditionally through all emotions—happy or sad, silly or angry.

 This isn’t to say poor behavior is okay.
 If you have a 30-minute screen time rule, then your child has to abide by the rule, tantrum or not.
 He still need boundaries.

 But more than anything, he needs you.
 The times you least feel like loving him is when he needs you the most.